Connection configuration

 - Grant

-Section titled “Related concepts”- Connection – Technical details about connections
+Section titled “Related documentation”- Connection concepts – Technical details about connections

 - Source configuration – How to create sources using connections